Enable Remote Errors (Reporting Services)

 Click Advanced to open the properties page.
 For more information, see Server Properties (Advanced Page) - Reporting Servicesin SQL Server Books Online.

-In EnableRemoteErrors, select True.
+In the Security section, in EnableRemoteErrors, select True.

 Enable remote errors through script (Native Mode)